stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 -  PATCH /auth/permissions/{id}

+Note:
-Note: modifying a permission will make you the new assigner of this permission.
+- modifying a permission will make you the new assigner of this permission.
 You can’t put someone else than you as an assigner.
+- If you specify a target it will be taken entirely and replace the old target.

 #### Delete a permission